 You can also make super fund contributions on behalf of your spouse to an account in their name.
 Spouse contributions made on behalf of a spouse that is not working, has a low income, or is only working part time may qualify for a tax offset.
-The maximum offset for a year of income and reportable fringe benefits is $37,000 p.a. and reduces to zero when the spouse's assessable income and reportable fringe benefits reach $40,000 p.a. (for the 2017-18 financial year).
-For previous financial years the maximum offset was only applicable if your spouse earned less than $10,800 p.a. with a partial offset applicable if they earned up to $13,800 p.a.
+The maximum offset for a year of income and reportable fringe benefits is $37,000 p.a. and reduces to zero when the spouse's assessable income and reportable fringe benefits reach $40,000 p.a. (for the 2018-19 financial year).

 Eligibility for Spouse Contributions to your Superannuation Fund

 Spouse contributions can only be accepted into your BUSSQ super account if, at the time the contributions are made:

 - Have not reached preservation age and permanently retired,